edgefox/GoogleDriveJavaClient/README.md

  - authorize the application via following provided link

 Startup algorithm:
- - try to download all content of your google drive (if needed)
+ - try to download all content(except shared resources) of your google drive if needed
  - try to upload/create local unsynced files/dirs
  - scheduling task that will sync local and remote storage once for 15 seconds